Extension Traits

 Warning Only use the

-function on data that is verifiably HTML safe.
+safefunction on data that is verifiably HTML safe.
 Not following this rule opens you up to XSS attacks!
-Anything involving user input is an example of where you want to be very careful usingsafe
+Anything involving user input is an example of where you want to be very careful usingsafe.

 SerializeExt